mulle-core/mulle-atinit/README.md

 #### 🤱🏼 Compatibility library for deterministic initializers

-This is a workaround for dynamic libraries initializers not being properly sequenced (e.g. ELF bases shared library).
+This is a workaround for dynamic libraries initializers not being properly sequenced (e.g. an ELF shared library).

 | Release Version
 |-----------------------------------